PhaserEditor2D/PhaserEditor/docs/v2/_build/html/_sources/workbench.rst.txt

 If you include source repositories it may be worst because files could be duplicated and it will create a mess in the internal model.
 The best practice is to store the projects inside the repositories, not the repositories inside the projects (or just add a resource filter to exclude it).

+.. warning:: Don't exclude the ``.project`` file of your project.
+It is required by the IDE and excluding it may create unexpected behaviors.

 `Learn more in the Eclipse Help about resource filters <https://help.eclipse.org/2019-06/topic/org.eclipse.platform.doc.user/concepts/resourcefilters.htm?cp=0_2_1_5>`_

 To manage the resource filters, open the **Properties dialog** of a resource.
 Select the folder or project and do any of these actions: